squeed/notes/CNI-SPEC.md

 - _container_ can be considered synonymous with a [Linux _network namespace_][namespaces], though the actual isolation technology is not defined by the specification.
 What unit this corresponds to depends on a particular container runtime implementation.
 - _network_ refers to a group of endpoints that are uniquely addressable that can communicate amongst each other.
 This could be either an individual container (as specified above), a machine, or some other network device (e.g. a router).
 Containers can be conceptually _added to_ or _removed from_ one or more networks.

 This document aims to specify the interface between "runtimes" and "plugins".
-Whilst there are certain well known fields, runtimes may wish to pass additional information to plugins.
-These extensions are not part of this specification but are documented as [conventions](CONVENTIONS.md).
 The key words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended", "may" and "optional" are used as specified in [RFC 2119][rfc-2119].

 [namespaces]: http://man7.org/linux/man-pages/man7/namespaces.7.html
 [rfc-2119]: https://www.ietf.org/rfc/rfc2119.txt

-## General considerations

-- The container runtime must add the container to each network by executing the corresponding plugins for each network sequentially.
-- Upon completion of the container lifecycle, the runtime must execute the plugins in reverse order (relative to the order in which they were executed to add the container) to disconnect the container from the networks.
-- The container runtime must not invoke parallel operations for the same container, but is allowed to invoke parallel operations for different containers.
-- The container runtime must order ADD and DEL operations for a container, such that ADD is always eventually followed by a corresponding DEL.
-DEL may be followed by additional DELs but plugins should handle multiple DELs permissively (i.e. plugin DEL should be idempotent).
-- A container must be uniquely identified by a ContainerID.
-Plugins that store state should do so using a primary key of `(network name, CNI_CONTAINERID, CNI_IFNAME)`.
-- A runtime must not call ADD twice (without a corresponding DEL) for the same `(network name, container id, name of the interface inside the container)`.
-This implies that a given container ID may be added to a specific network more than once only if each addition is done with a different interface name.
-- Fields in CNI structures (like [Network Configuration](#network-configuration) and [CNI Plugin Result](#result)) are required unless specifically marked optional.

 ## Summary